Development Review

 STEP TWO: TECHNICAL REVIEW

-At this point, the developer shall prepare a preliminary plat or plan, and preliminary engineering, architectural, and landscape plans incorporating concept review comments for a more detailed review by the Village’s Technical Review Committee.
+The developer prepares preliminary engineering, architectural, and landscape plans incorporating concept review comments for a more detailed review by the Village’s Technical Review Committee.
+Village Staff internal reviewers include: planning/zoning, engineering, police, and landscaping.
+External reviewers include: Lake County Public Works (water and sanitary sewer), fire protection district, and storm water management consultant.

 STEP THREE: PLANNING AND ZONING